 - Future healthcare needs, like ongoing burn treatment, follow-up care, and physical therapy

 Non-economic damages are harder to value and may include:

 - Physical pain and suffering

 - Post-traumatic stress disorder (PTSD), anxiety, or depression

 The court may award punitive damages if the at-fault party acted grossly negligent or intentionally in causing your burn injury.
 These damages aren’t awarded to compensate you, even though they’re given to you.
 They’re intended to punish defendants for particularly bad conduct.

 Suffering from a burn injury is a traumatic experience.
 You deserve fair compensation for the physical and emotional trauma you’ve endured.
 Contact our burn injury lawyers in Gainesville today so that we can help you value your case.

 Can I Still Receive Compensation If I’m Being Blamed for Causing My Burn Injury?

-As long as you aren’t 100% responsible for causing your burns, you can seek compensation in a personal injury case.
-However, under Florida’s pure comparative negligence statute, your awarded damages will be reduced proportionately to your level of fault.
+As long as you aren’t 51% or more responsible for causing your burns, you can seek compensation in a personal injury case.
+However, under Florida’s modified comparative negligence statute, your awarded damages will be reduced proportionately to your level of fault.

 Insurance companies and other at-fault parties know this rule and use it to reduce the amount they have to pay accident victims.
 If you’re being blamed for your burn injury, contact our Gainesville personal injury attorneys so that we can protect your rights to fair compensation.